fbrowther/Detecting-Fraudulent-Credit-Card-Transactions-Using-Machine-Learning/README.md

 ![LR]()

 Neural networks rely on training data to learn and improve their accuracy.
 However, once these learning algorithms are fine-tuned for accuracy, they are powerful tools in machine learning to classify and cluster data at a very high velocity.

-In this case to determine whether a transaction was fraudulent or not.
+In this use case, to determine whether a transaction was fraudulent or not.

 Since the dataset we are dealing with is severely imbalanced, it is very important to note that determining loss or accuracy alone will not give an indication of how well the neural networks are working in predicting the minority class.

-These metrics were fed into the network to be computed during the training process.
+Therefore, these metrics were fed into the network for computing at every epoch during the training process.
+The testing scores for these metrics are presented as follows-

 <img src="https://github.com/fbrowther/Anomaly-Detection-to-identify-Fraudulent-Credit-Card-Transactions/blob/main/Images/Metrics-NN.jpg" width="600" height="300">